global-asp/asp-source/en/0013_letter-to-mum.md

 ##
-I tore a paper from my exercise book and began to write…
+I tore a paper from my exercise book and began to write...

 ##
 “Mummy, mummy, dad said
 that you have gone to bring
-another baby…
+another baby...

 ##
-…Please hurry up and return
+...Please hurry up and return
-home…
+home...

 ##
-…I want you to bring a baby
+...I want you to bring a baby
-girl, so I can play with her when she grows up…
+girl, so I can play with her when she grows up...

 ##
-…You can bring two so one can
+...You can bring two so one can be mine...
-be mine…

 ##
-…I am waiting for you here
+...I am waiting for you here
 outside our house.”

 ##